Intrastat

 Do the data have to be reported based movement of goods or invoicing?

-Intrastat reporting is based on the movement of goods, not on the issue or receipt of invoices.
+Intrastat reporting is based on the actual movement of goods, not on the issue of invoices.
 Notwithstanding how the submission and payment of invoices is organised, only the actual movement of a commodity is to be noted in the Intrastat questionnaire.
-If a commodity has not actually entered or left an EU Member State, this should not be reported.
+If a commodity has not actually left Estonia, this should not be reported.

 Which commodities should be declared in Intrastat questionnaires?